 Ok, this is not a direct quote from the doctor himself.

 It’s actually, “…the more places you’ll go.”
 But as consummate marketers, we had to give it a clever spin.

 Most of us wish they could read more — but with somewhere between 600,000 and 1,000,000 books published every year in the US, it’s impossible to keep up.1

-In this article, we feature 10 books recommended by mobile marketing experts, founders, and investors that you should read in 2019 plus 10 bonus books.
+In this article, we feature 10 books recommended by mobile marketing experts, founders, and investors, plus 10 bonus must-reads.

 Max Altschuler is the founder and CEO of Sales Hacker Inc., a platform of thought leaders in B2B sales.
 Hacking Sales integrates mobile marketing methodologies such as segmentation and customer profiling to build a sophisticated sales engine.

 This book is recommended by Sam Altman, the president of the infamous incubator Y Combinator.2 Sam is also an advisor to some of Silicon Valley’s most elite companies and serves as co-chairman of OpenAI, a non-profit company aiming to achieve a safe artificial intelligence.

 This book includes practical advice for lean startup teams to build a sales engine.
 Using a combination of sales, marketing, and CRM tools offers sophisticated advantages in organization and relationship management.
 Some things you will learn from reading Hacking Sales include:

 David Kirkpatrick covered Facebook for Fortune magazine after meeting Mark Zuckerberg in 2006.
 The Facebook Effect was the first and last book that Facebook and Mark Zuckerberg authorized and cooperated with during the writing process.